felipteixeira/gobarber-frontend/README.md

 </h1>

 ### :page_with_curl: About
-This project is based on an application for a hair salon.
+This project is based on an application for a barber shop.
 Containing scheduling, appointments, session and authentication. (work in progress)

 ### :heavy_check_mark: Result in Frontend